Undline/UndChain/M3L_GSS.md

 - **Object Tree**: This works like a tree view with the exception that is meant for object.
 Useful in systems that need to maintain objects on screen.
 - **Poll Widget**: Presents a multiple-choice question and shows aggregated results.
 - **Rating Widget**: This widget type is meant to define a rating system.
 It must at least have two rating types but can be as much as defined in the M3L file.
 Most common is a 5 star system.
+- **Classification Widget**: This widget is responsible to classifying content which is crucial on social system where user interaction suggests content.
+This is designed to show who is the intended audience.
+It also has a field allowing users to describe why they choose this classification.
 - **Reaction Widget**: This widget provides a system that allows users to react to another widget.
 This can consist of emoji or GIFs.
 - **Status Bar**: Displays relevant statistics or information at the bottom of the screen.
 - **Split View**: Divides the screen into two or more resizable panels.